Sibyx/griminventory-api/README.md

 ![](docs/label-example.png)

 ---
-Created with ❤️ using ☕️
+Created with ❤️ using ☕️ and 🍍

 If you enjoy using this project, consider donating!
 Your donations will go towards therapy sessions because I'm an alcoholic and substance abuser and this is my cry for help.
 Cheers 🍻!